In this article, we will learn SQL Delete Cascade rules with foreign key constraints having multiple examples.

 .
 The statement has been terminated.

-To use the delete cascade rule, let’s first delete the existing foreign key constraint from the Employees (Child) table.
+To use the SQL on delete cascade rule, let’s first delete the existing foreign key constraint from the Employees (Child) table.
 Following is the SQL script to drop the foreign key constraint.

 -- Drop foreign key from the Employees table ALTER TABLE Employees DROP CONSTRAINT FK_Key;